 Types of vaccines used for Artificially active Immunity

-- Live, attenuated vaccinations consist of microorganisms that have been cultured under circumstances that render them incapable of causing disease.
-These effects are more long-lasting, although they may require booster doses.
-Diseases such as yellow fever, measles, rubella, and mumps are examples.
+- Live, attenuated vaccines: These vaccines contain microorganisms that have been cultured under conditions that render them unable to cause disease.
+They provide long-lasting immunity and may require booster doses.
+Vaccines for diseases like yellow fever, measles, rubella, and mumps fall under this category.

-- Subunit, recombinant, polysaccharide, and conjugate vaccines are formed of small bits or components of a harmful organism.
-The subunit vaccination against the Hepatitis B virus is exemplary.
+- Subunit, recombinant, polysaccharide, and conjugate vaccines: These vaccines are composed of small components or fragments of a harmful organism.
+They can include subunits of proteins, recombinant proteins produced through genetic engineering, polysaccharides, or conjugated antigens.
+An example is the subunit vaccine against the Hepatitis B virus.

-- Outer Membrane Vesicle (OMV) vaccines include the outer membrane of a bacterium but none of its genetic material or internal components.
-Therefore, they should ideally induce an immune response that is efficient against the original bacterium without posing a danger of infection.
+- Outer Membrane Vesicle (OMV) vaccines: OMV vaccines consist of the outer membrane of a bacterium without its genetic material or internal components.
+These vaccines aim to induce an immune response effective against the original bacterium without causing infection.

-- Genetic vaccines provide antigen-coding nucleic acid to host cells, which then synthesise the antigen and elicit an immunological response.
-This category of vaccines consists of DNA vaccines, RNA vaccines, and viral vector vaccines, which differ in the chemical type of nucleic acid and the method of delivery to host cells.
+- Genetic vaccines: Genetic vaccines deliver antigen-coding nucleic acid to host cells, which then synthesize the antigen and elicit an immune response.
+This category includes DNA vaccines, RNA vaccines, and viral vector vaccines.
+They differ in the type of nucleic acid used and the method of delivery to host cells.